NexPlayer/TizenWebOS/ps5/api.md

 #### Ads custom events

-* adstarted: Start an individual ad, contain the ad position in the block in the detail attribute.
+* adstarted: Start an individual ad, contains the ad position in the block in the detail attribute.
-* adblockstart: Contain the number of ads in the block in the detail attribute.
+* adblockstart: Contains the number of ads in the block in the detail attribute.
-* adpodsinfo: Contain all ad pods information.
+* adpodsinfo: Contains all ad pods information.
 * adblockend: Event launched when an ad block (some ads in the same timestamp) ends.

 ```js